Key Takeaway

 If you’ve been injured in a car accident on Long Island or in New York City, understanding the complexities of New York’s no-fault insurance system can make the difference between receiving the compensation you deserve and having your claim denied.
 One of the most critical aspects of this system is the “one year rule” – a legal principle that determines whether an injury is considered “ascertainable” within the first year following an accident.

-At Jason Tenenbaum New York Law, we’ve helped countless clients navigate these complex insurance disputes throughout Nassau County, Suffolk County, and the five boroughs of New York City.
+At Jason Tenenbaum New York Law, we’ve helped countless clients address these complex insurance disputes throughout Nassau County, Suffolk County, and the five boroughs of New York City.
 Our deep understanding of no-fault law ensures that your rights are protected and that insurance companies cannot unfairly deny legitimate claims based on technical defenses.

 What Is the One Year Rule in New York No-Fault Law?